February 2015 North American cold wave: United States

 The average temperature in Buffalo, New York, set a record in February for its all-time coldest month with an average temperature of 10.9 °F. breaking the prior record set in 1934 of 11.6 °F. Before that, the previous coldest February was in 1875 with an average temperature of 13.4 °F. It was also the second time in history that the entire month of February was below freezing.
 Other cities that broke cold weather records for February included Cleveland, at 14.3 °F, while Chicago tied its February 1875 record at 14.6 °F. Rochester, New York, also set a record for coldest month overall.

 In February 2015, nine states (Connecticut, Maine, Massachusetts, New Hampshire, New York, Ohio, Pennsylvania and Vermont) had their second coldest February.
-New York and Vermont had it’s coldest first quarter on record in 2015.
+New York and Vermont had its coldest first quarter on record in 2015.
+New Jersey also had one of the coldest February's in 2015, and the coldest month since January 1994.

 During the cold wave, several intense bursts of Arctic air intruded down the Eastern United States.
 February 15 became the coldest day in Buffalo in over two decades, with a high of 2 F at 12:20 a.m. and a low of -10 F, leading to a mean temperature of -4 F. On February 16, Erie, Pennsylvania tied their all time record low of -18 F. Flint, Michigan set a daily record low and saw the coldest temperature of -21 F. On February 18, Mount LeConte hit a record low of -23 F, although unofficial records dictate a colder temperature in 1985.
 An arctic blast on February 20 was even more intense.
 Lynchburg, Virginia set an all time record low of -11 F, Flint, Michigan tied a record low of -25 F, and Jamestown, New York set an all time record low of -31 F. Several cities in Ohio, such as Toledo, Youngstown and Cleveland set or tie monthly record lows.
 A temperature of -31 F in Kentucky tied the states monthly record low.
 Even Key West, Florida reached 49 F, setting a daily record low.
-Crestview, further north in the state, reached 19 F. Parts of Michigan, at -39 F, were only 5°F (3°C) warmer then the North Pole.
+Crestview, further north in the state, reached 19 F. Parts of Michigan, at -39 F, were only 5°F (3°C) warmer than the North Pole.
 In the second cold snap, a man was found dead in Coney Island.
 In addition, ice on the Hudson River forced several Circle Line boat tours to be cancelled.